marlowe-fw/overload-debug/README.md

 - Add GameMod.dll to the Assembly Explorer in dnSpy
     - Make sure this is the GameMod.dll (debug build) which is referenced by the olmod.exe you added in the previous step
 - Set breakpoints as needed
+- Click on/select olmod.exe in the Assmbly Explorer.
-- Select Debug - Start Debugging (F5) from the menu
+- Select "Debug" - "Start Debugging (F5)" from the menu, or just hit "Start"
-- Select Unity as the debug engine
+- Select Unity as the debug engine from the "Debug Program" dialog
 - Hit OK

 ### Debug server vs client - standalone or at the same time